THE

 more information about PMS, read Premenstrual Syndrome.

-Emotional and
+Emotional and mental symptoms of

-mental symptoms of a high sodium/potassium ratio.
-These may include a tendency for anger or acute emotional stress.
+include a tendency for anger or acute emotional stress.

-A mildly high ratio may also indicate a forward-looking attitude, moving ahead in life, and a more positive, future-oriented approach to
+A mildly high ratio may also indicate a forward-looking attitude, moving ahead

-life.
-For more, please read the
+in life, and a more positive, future-oriented approach to life.
+For more, please read the article

-article entitled High Sodium/Potassium
+entitled High Sodium/Potassium Ratio

-SYMPTOMS OF A LOW
+SYMPTOMS OF A LOW SODIUM/POTASSIUM RATIO

-Physical symptoms.
-Dr. Eck found that a
+symptoms.
+Dr. Eck found that a low sodium/potassium ratio is associated

-low sodium/potassium ratio is associated with fatigue, sugar and carbohydrate intolerance, allergies, adrenal
+sugar and carbohydrate intolerance, allergies, adrenal weakness, chronic

-reduced immune response and possibly malignancy, and a more catabolic state or state of tissue
+response and possibly malignancy, and a more catabolic state or state of tissue

 breakdown.